itsLuisa/SHAPELURN/README.md

 # SHAPELURN
 # An Interactive Language Learning Game

-## Demo of the Prototype
+## Demo of the SHAPELURN

-To play the Prototype of our language learning game you only have to clone the repository and run the gui_simple.py script.
+To play the our language learning game you only have to clone the repository and run the gui_simple.py script.
 You will be asked to enter a name for your session and the programm will then create a new folder with your chosen name in the source code directory.
 In this folder the result data from your game  will be stored.
 (If your are testing the game for us in order to collect data for our evaluation of the system, this folder contains all the data we need from you.)